How to Optimize Offers on a Website to Get Big Sales?

 The way to protect your site visitors is to make sure that XSS vulnerabilities don’t exist on your website.
 The simplest way to do this is to make sure that your website is fully updated.
 You can take the security to the next level by installing a WordPress firewall plugin as well.

-14. Website is on HTTP not HTTPS
+14. The website is on HTTP, not HTTPS

 You may have noticed that many websites now have a green lock near the URL bar.
 This is a trust badge for the visitor to say that the website is using SSL.
 SSL is a security protocol that encrypts traffic back and forth from a website.

 A good analogy for this is to think of a telephone call.
 The data passing between two people on the line is intended to stay between them as a private conversation.
 However, if a third person was able to tap into that line, they would understand the data, and therefore it is no longer private.
-However, if two original people were to use a code that only they are able to decipher, regardless of how much the third person overhears, the information’s true meaning is hidden from them.
+However, if two original people were to use a code that only they can decipher, regardless of how much the third person overhears, the information’s true meaning is hidden from them.

 This is how SSL works for websites.
-It encrypts the data being sent to and from the website, so that sensitive information cannot be read by a third party and used illegitimately.
+It encrypts the data being sent to and from the website so that sensitive information cannot be read by a third party and used illegitimately.

 The Internet as a whole has been moving towards data security and privacy in the recent decade, and SSL has emerged as one of the fundamental ways to achieve that purpose.
 Even Google strongly advocates for SSL-enabled websites, going as far as to penalize non-SSL websites on their search results.